Muturi403/Hospital/README.md

 St Augustine Medical Centre

-## A friendly hospital located in Taveta county to offer health services to its patients, 21 June 2021
+## A friendly hospital located in Taveta county to offer high quality affordable health solutions to its community, 21 June 2021

 ## Description

-## Author

-Muturi Faith

 ## Collaborator